binaryknight/udacity_p2_continuous_control_project/README.md

 ### Instructions
 Run the `Continuous_Control_Submission.ipynb` notebook to get started.
+1. Navigate to the root directory of this repo.
+2. Start the Jupyter Notebook in the activated `drlnd` conda environment
+   - ```bash
+     jupyter notebook
+     ```
+3. Open  `Continuous_Control_Submission.ipynb` in the Jupyter file browser

 ### Implementation Details
 The details can be found in `REPORT.ipynb` file